soklet/soklet-example-barebones/README.md

 ## Soklet Example (Barebones)

-Here we demonstrate building and running a minimal Soklet application with nothing but the Soklet JAR and the JDK (or Docker).
+Here we demonstrate building and running a single-file Soklet application with nothing but the Soklet JAR and the JDK (or Docker).

 While a real production system will have more moving parts, it's important to show that you _can_ build server software without ceremony or dependencies - this is the Soklet ethos.